vdbergh/vtjson/README.md

 ## Schemas

 Validation of JSON like Python objects is done according to a `schema` which is somewhat inspired by a typescript type.
-The format of a schema is more or less self explanatory as the following example shows.
+The format of a schema is more or less self explanatory as the example below shows.
+Although not shown in the example, vtjson can also validate many Python type annotations at run time.
+This is discussed further below.

 ### Example